|

-Therefore, the guidelines below are geared towards strength training for general fitness purposes for the average adult.
-The rules may vary here and there for specific clientele, i.e., higher rep range of 15 for elderly or arthritic individuals or more rest between sets, etc.
+Therefore, the strength training guidelines below are geared towards strength training for general fitness purposes for the average adult.
+The rules may vary here and there for specific clientele, i.e., higher rep range of 15 or more for elderly or arthritic individuals or more rest between sets, etc.

 This is my very simplified version of The American College of Sports Medicine (ACSM) Strength Training Guidelines.